-Russell claims F1 rule change will cause more crashes
+Russell claims Formula 1 rule change on tyre blankets will cause more crashes

-Russell claims F1 rule change will cause more crashes
+Russell claims Formula 1 rule change on tyre blankets will cause more crashes

 George Russell claims that if the ban on controversial tyre blankets was to be put into effect, “there will be crashes.”

-Mercedes driver George Russell has criticized a potential new regulation that may be implemented in Formula One following teammate Lewis Hamilton’s concern over the proposed change.
+Mercedes driver George Russell has criticized a potential new regulation that may be implemented in Formula 1 following teammate Lewis Hamilton’s concern over the proposed change.

 The use of tyre blankets has seen many attempts to get outlawed since the 1980s, and the most recent attempt might be enforced for the 2024 season.
 Their original purpose was to accelerate the rate at which tires reached the optimal temperatures suitable for racing.